-Fee-based advisors are paid by client fees and commissions for selling financial products and securities to their clients.
+Fee-based advisors are paid by client asset management fees and commissions for selling financial products and securities to clients.
 The commissions on these products can be substantial which can create concerns about conflicts of interest.
 This type of advisor can also receive referral fees and other third-party revenue.

 Since anyone can hold themselves out to be a financial planner or advisor, additional credentials can help you compare advisors’ qualifications.
 For example, the CERTIFIED FINANCIAL PLANNER™ professional designation is typically considered the “gold standard” for financial advisors.
 Similarly, the Chartered Financial Analyst® designation is top tier for asset management.

-A fiduciary duty always requires an advisor to act in the client’s best interest.
-Registered investment advisors are fiduciaries, so they’re must always put their clients’ interests ahead of their own.
+If a wealth management firm is structured as a registered investment advisor, the advisors have a fiduciary duty to act in the your best interest.
+Because registered investment advisors are fiduciaries, they must always put their clients’ interests ahead of their own.
 This is the highest standard of care under the law.